bufbuild/docs.buf.build/docs/bsr/remote-generation/hosted-plugins.md

       - require_unimplemented_servers=false
 ```

-Note we're using the `remote` key instead of `name` to reference a remote plugin, instead of a local one.
+Note, we're using the `remote` key instead of `name` to reference a remote plugin, instead of a local one.
 More information can be [found here](https://docs.buf.build/configuration/v1/buf-gen-yaml#name-or-remote).

 It is possible to reference both local and remote plugins within a single template.